 There is no minimum education requirement for CNAs in North Dakota, but a high school diploma or a GED is recommended.
 Trainees with specific criminal convictions (listed here) will not be allowed to practice as a CNA.
 Other state requirements include:

 - Being 18 years of age or older

 - Being able to communicate, write, and read in English

-- Having a clean criminal background free from arrest, assault, etc.
+- Having a clean criminal background – no arrest, assault, etc.